West Mercia PEEL 2016

 The force says...

-West Mercia covers three unitary councils of Herefordshire, Shropshire, Telford and Wrekin and the two tier county of Worcestershire.
+West Mercia covers three unitary councils of Herefordshire, Shropshire, Telford and Wrekin and the two-tier county of Worcestershire.
 There are 1.2 million people living in West Mercia.
-The area covers 7,428 square kilometres making it the fourth largest police area in England and Wales and has both densely populated urban conurbations and sparsely populated rural areas.
+Covering 7,428 square kilometres it is the fourth largest police area in England and Wales and has both densely populated urban conurbations and sparsely populated rural areas.

 There are pockets of social deprivation with one borough in the top 40% most deprived local authorities in England and Wales.

 In 2011 West Mercia Police entered into a strategic alliance with Warwickshire Police, which has enabled both organisations to achieve budget reductions by operating more efficiently.

 West Mercia Police achieved total savings of £36.9m over the last spending review period and a further £6.4m in 2015/16 and £6.5m in 2016/17.
 It has set a balanced budget, finding further savings of £10.7m in 2017/18 and has to find further savings of £21.9m by 2020/21.

 In March 2016 West Mercia Police had 2,079 police officers, 221 police community support officers and 1,499 police staff.

 Recorded crime continued to rise in West Mercia in 2016.
 This links to increases in sexual and violent crime which reflect national trends.